Xilinx/Vitis-Tutorials/Developer_Contributed/04-Complex_FIR_on_Ryzen_AI_NPU_with_IRON/doc/WALKTHROUGH.md

 ## 4. Verify

-The NumPy reference in the test file walks the same shift-and-ingest schedule as the kernel — same tap values, same operand promotion (`bfloat16` → `float32`), same order of multiplies and adds, same single `bfloat16` truncation on store.
-The reference is therefore *bit-exact*, not just approximately equal.
+The NumPy reference in the test file walks the same shift-and-ingest schedule as the kernel — same `float32` tap values (loaded from `const float` slots in `fir_complex_kernel.cc` on the silicon side, and from the same tap constants in `float32` on the reference side), same operand promotion (`bfloat16` → `float32` on I/Q inputs), same order of multiplies and adds, same single `bfloat16` truncation on store.
+The reference is therefore *bit-exact against the kernel's operand contract*: any residual difference on a given sample is bounded by one `bfloat16` ULP from the final truncation, not by a discrepancy in what the two paths compute with.

 The silicon dispatch uses a single fixed-seed random I/Q vector (NumPy `seed = 456`, 2048 complex samples, uniform on `[-1, 1]`):